 Then, review the links to the left to other Healthier Doctors, Healthier Patients webpages to see why the issues of administrative burden and physician burnout continue to impact physicians' ability to provide optimal care for their patients—and themselves.
 Understand what's causing physician burnout and how the WSMA helps alleviate administrative burden.
 Track the progress of our ongoing work, and find out how you can take action to fight back against excessive burden and burnout.

-Healthy Doctors, Healthier Patients successes in 2016
+Healthy Doctors, Healthier Patients successes

 We successfully advocated during the 2016 legislative session for a standardized credentialing process that streamlines credentialing applications and limits the turn-around time for insurers to approve or deny those applications.
 As a result: